 In game factions are useful because they allow the story guide to easily use archetypes and stereotypes.
-Alone, all mages (and characters) must be described individually --- "Pyrisus is a skilled Ignem mage that favours conservative politics and subtly aids the Frankish nobility in the Queen of Cities."
-Grouping "The mages of the Covenant of Constantinople supports the Frankish principate, and are never rash or hasty."
-The larger the grouping of course, the less accurate the description becomes --- "All Flambeau are either fire-bugs or Perdo specialists."
-Mystery groups allow for pan-Order distinctions outside of Houses --- "He belongs to the Pillar of Hiram, who are obsessed with structure and order."
-Finally Tribunals also grant characteristics to characters ----"The magi in Thebes are a crafty bunch... you can't trust them."
+Alone, all mages (and characters) must be described individually - "Pyrisus is a skilled Ignem mage that favours conservative politics and subtly aids the Frankish nobility in the Queen of Cities."
+Grouping mages allows you to describe all of them at once -"The mages of the Covenant of Constantinople supports the Frankish principate, and are never rash or hasty."
+The larger the grouping of course, the less accurate the description becomes - "All Flambeau are either fire-bugs or Perdo specialists."
+Mystery groups allow for pan-Order distinctions outside of Houses - "He belongs to the Pillar of Hiram, who are obsessed with structure and order."
+Finally Tribunals also grant characteristics to characters -"The magi in Thebes are a crafty bunch... you can't trust them."
 This may seem axiomatic, as we often do this unconsciously.